apache/predictionio/docs/manual/recommendation/quickstart.md

 </div>

 You may use the sample movie data from MLlib repo for demonstration purpose.
 Execute the following to get the data set:

 ```
 $ curl https://raw.githubusercontent.com/apache/spark/master/data/mllib/sample_movielens_data.txt --create-dirs -o data/sample_movielens_data.txt
 ```

-A python import script `import_eventserver.py` is provided to import the data to Event Server using Python SDK.
+A Python import script `import_eventserver.py` is provided to import the data to Event Server using Python SDK.
 Please upgrade to the latest SDK as well so you have the latest script.
 Replace the value of access_key parameter by your `Access Key`.

 ```
 $ python data/import_eventserver.py --access_key 3mZWDzci2D5YsqAnqNnXH9SB6Rg3dsTBs8iHkK6X2i54IQsIZI1eEeQQyMfs7b3F